 How do I begin clinical practice?

-Upon completing an ARC-PA Accredited program, graduates are eligible to sit for the professional board given by the National Commission on Certification of Physician Assistants (NCCPA).
-Upon passing the exam, candidates are given the designation of Physician Assistant –Certified (PA-C).
-The candidate may then apply for state licensure and for a DEA Certificate to prescribe controlled medication.
+Upon completing an ARC-PA accredited program, graduates are eligible to sit for the professional board given by the National Commission on Certification of Physician Assistants.
+Upon passing the exam, candidates are given the designation of Physician Assistant–Certified (PA-C).
+The candidate may then apply for state licensure and for a DEA certificate to prescribe controlled medication.
 The licensure process and requirements for each state vary and candidates must check with the Board of Physician Assistants in the state of planned practice for specific requirements.